Skip to main content

 Human History

 Mount Olympus held supreme religious significance in ancient Greek civilization as the dwelling place of the twelve Olympian gods, presided over by Zeus.
 The mountain was the center of the Olympian religion that underpinned Greek cultural identity.
 Votive offerings and altars were placed on the upper mountain by ancient devotees, and the mountain figured prominently in myth, literature, and art.
 The Pierian region at the mountain's base was believed to be the birthplace of the Muses.
 The medieval period saw Byzantine monasteries established on the lower mountain slopes.
-The first documented ascent of Mytikas, the true summit, was made in 1913 by Swiss climbers Frederic Boissonnas and Daniel Baud-Bovy.
+The first documented ascent of Mytikas, the true summit, was made on 2 August 1913 by Swiss mountaineers Frederic Boissonnas and Daniel Baud-Bovy, guided by local hunter and guide Christos Kakkalos from Litochoro.
+[1]

 Park History

-Olympus was designated Greece's first national park in 1938, under legislation inspired by international conservation movements and motivated by the mountain's exceptional ecological and cultural significance.
-The park's early establishment reflected both conservation concern and national pride in a landscape of supreme mythological importance.
-In 1981, Olympus was designated a UNESCO Biosphere Reserve, recognizing the international significance of its biodiversity.
-The park has been managed by the Management Body of Olympus National Park, with infrastructure including well-marked trail networks and mountain refuges developed since the 1950s.
+Olympus was designated Greece's first national park on 9 June 1938, under legislation inspired by international conservation movements and motivated by the mountain's exceptional ecological and cultural significance.
+[1] The park's early establishment reflected both conservation concern and national pride in a landscape of supreme mythological importance.
+On 15 December 1981, Olympus was designated a UNESCO Biosphere Reserve under the Man and the Biosphere Programme, recognizing the international significance of its biodiversity.
+[2] The park has been managed by the Management Body of Olympus National Park, with infrastructure including well-marked trail networks and mountain refuges developed since the 1950s.

 Major Trails And Attractions

 The E4 European long-distance path passes through Olympus, and numerous marked routes lead to the summit.
-The most popular route ascends through the Enipeas gorge from Prionia to the Spilios Agapitos refuge (2,100 m), continuing to Mytikas summit — the highest point in Greece and the mythological throne of Zeus — in approximately 6–8 hours.
-The Stefani peak (2,909 m, known as the Throne of Zeus) offers a technically more challenging scramble.
-Mountain refuges including Spilios Agapitos and A. Kakkalos provide overnight accommodation for summit attempts.
+The most popular route ascends through the Enipeas gorge from Prionia to the Spilios Agapitos refuge at 2,100 metres, continuing to Mytikas summit -- the highest point in Greece at 2,918 metres and the mythological throne of Zeus -- in approximately 6-8 hours from the refuge.
+[1] The Stefani peak (2,902 m, known as the Throne of Zeus) offers a technically more challenging scramble.
+[2] Mountain refuges including Spilios Agapitos and A. Kakkalos provide overnight accommodation for summit attempts.
 The Enipeas gorge trail itself is spectacular for its forest scenery and river cascades.

 Visitor Facilities And Travel